If you love history you will love Charleston, an old city that has been referred to as a living museum.

 Named in honor of England’s King Charles II, Charles Town was originally founded in 1670 along the banks of what is now known as the Ashley River.
 In 1680 the settlement was moved to the current peninsular location, and in 1783 was incorporated with the name Charleston.

-For the last nine years Charleston has been ranked number one in their Best Small Cities category by the magazine Conde Nast Traveler.
+For the last nine years Charleston has been ranked number one in their Best Small Cities category by the magazine Conde Nast Traveller.

 Fort Sumter is part of the National Park Service, and you can get there by boat.
-The best way to do this is to buy a ticket at Fort Sumter Tours.
+The best way to do this is to buy a ticket.
 This tour will include a boat trip on the harbor with some wonderful views of the city, and a visit to the fort where you will find exhibits that will provide information on the history of the fort.

 What do I like best about Charleston?